Classification of three-qubit genuine entangled states using concurrence fill: Classification of GHZ and W-class of states

-for $i,j=1,2,3$\\ It is interesting to note that the above expression of the concurrence fill is independent of the choice of basis, i.e., for any basis given in (\ref{lbps1}), (\ref{lbps2}) and (\ref{lbps3}), area under the concurrence triangle remains same.\\ Now we are in a position to state a few results based on classification of GHZ and W class of states.\\ \textbf{Theorem.} The following inequality holds for W-class of states.
+which is equivalent to (\ref{area_tau}). \end{proof} Now we are in a position to state a few results based on classification of GHZ and W class of states.\\ \textbf{Theorem 2.} The following inequality holds for W-class of states.